Zippy Chippy: Career

 Zippy Chippy was owned and trained by Felix Monserrate at Capritaur Farm in New York.
-Tom Gilcoyne, a retired historian for the National Museum of Racing and Hall of Fame in Saratoga Springs, New York, said that Zippy Chippy "...hasn't done anything to harm the sport.
+Tom Gilcoyne, a retired historian for the National Museum of Racing and Hall of Fame in Saratoga Springs, New York, said that Zippy Chippy "hasn't done anything to harm the sport.
 But it's a little bit like looking at the recorded performances of all horse races through the wrong end of the telescope."

 Felix Monserrate (d.
 2015), who had boarded Zippy Chippy, acquired the horse in 1995, in a trade for a 1988 Ford truck.
 The horse was not always cooperative at races, and was eventually banned from competing at a number of tracks for such antics as "refusing to break from the starting gate".
 He was also known to bite people and pick people up "by their collars and not letting them down".
 According to Monserrate, "This horse is mean. ...
 He's been mean all his life."

 In 2000, the magazine People included Zippy Chippy on its list of that year's most interesting personalities.

 In August 2001, Zippy came in first against Darnell McDonald, a minor league baseball player, in a 50-yard race.
 He had lost a previous 40-yard race against Rochester outfielder José Herrera on August 18, 2000.
-Zippy also won against a harness racer called Paddy's Laddy in a publicity stunt in which he spotted the trotter a twenty-length lead.
+Zippy also won against a harness racer called Paddy's Lady in a publicity stunt in which he spotted the trotter a twenty-length lead.

 Zippy Chippy's 100th loss occurred on September 10, 2004, in the Northampton Fair at the Three County Fairgrounds.
-He went off at odds of 7-2, making him the second betting choice; however, Zippy Chippy finished last.
-In December 2004, he retired from racing to become an outrider pony at his hometown track, Finger Lakes racetrack in Farmington, New York, where he'd been banned from racing on September 8, 1998, after failing to leave the gate with the rest of the field for the third consecutive time.
+He went off at odds of 7–2, making him the second betting choice; however, Zippy Chippy finished last.
+In December 2004, he retired from racing to become an outrider pony at his hometown track, Finger Lakes racetrack in Farmington, New York, where he had been banned from racing on September 8, 1998, after failing to leave the gate with the rest of the field for the third consecutive time.
 As an outrider pony, he escorted horses in the post parade and led them to the gate.

 Other horses with similarly long losing streaks include Treboh Joe (1 win for 247 starts with 236 consecutive losses, United States), Dance Saber (0 wins for 229 starts, Japan), Namino Hana (0 wins for 198 starts, Japan), Meine Attrice (0 for 192, Japan), Dona Chepa (0 for 135, Puerto Rico), Quixall Crossett (0 for 103, Britain), Costano Mille (0 for 123, Australia), Ouroene (0 for 124, Australia), and Haru Urara (0 for 113, Japan).

 Zippy Chippy's lifetime record is: 100 starts, 0 wins, and lifetime earnings of $30,834; he also had eight second-place and 12 third-place finishes.